researchsoft/website/content/guidelines/20-content.md

 -    French [National Plan for Open Science](https://www.ouvrirlascience.fr/second-national-plan-for-open-science/), 2021.
 Places software on a par with publications and data in research and Open Science.

--    Australian National Agenda for Research Software](https://zenodo.org/record/4940274#.YPT_BBMzZcA), 2021.
+-    [Australian National Agenda for Research Software](https://zenodo.org/record/4940274#.YPT_BBMzZcA), 2021.
 Addresses recognition of research software as a first class output of research in Australia.

 ## Infrastructure